WebOrigami/docs/src/content/language/comparison.md

 - Unlike JavaScript variable declarations, defining something in Origami is implicit; you do not need to prefix a declaration with `let` or `const`.
 - In order to allow you to directly reference files by name, most file names are legal identifiers in Origami.
 For example, `index.html` is not a legal JavaScript identifier but is legal in Origami.
-- The following special characters must be escaped with a `\` backslash:
+- The following special characters in identifiers must be escaped with a `\\` backslash:

 ```
 (){}[]<>-=,/:`"'\#→⇒